Ali al-Rida: Karamat

 Often viewed as evidence of his divine favor, various nonprophetic miracles (karamat, karama) have been attributed to al-Rida.
 During his stay in Nishapur, it is said that the Imam planted an almond in the house where he stayed, which grew into a tree and bore fruit the next year.
 Also, in the Imam's residence, there was a ruined bathhouse and a barren qanat, but when the Imam arrived, the water in that qanat flowed again, and the people rebuilt that bathhouse, and it was named after the Imam, and people sought blessings from that tree and this bathhouse.
 After leaving Nishapur, Reza reached a village named Sanabad and went to the palace of Humayd ibn Qahtaba and entered the courtyard where Harun al-Rashid's grave was located.
 According to Ibn Babawayh, al-Rida drew a line next to that grave and said, "This will be my tomb".

 As related by Ibn Babuwayh, at the beginning of al-Rida's presence in Khorasan, it did not rain much.
 Al-Mamun asked al-Rida to pray for rain.
 He accepted and appointed Monday for this work.
 In the morning al-Rida went to the desert with the people and went to the pulpit and asked God for rain.
 After that, clouds appeared in the sky and when people returned to their homes, it started raining heavily.
 A large crowd gathered around al-Rida and people congratulated him on this honor.

 Donaldson includes the account of Reyyan ibn Salt who, when bidding farewell to his Imam, was so overcome with grief that he forgot to ask al-Rida for one of his shirts, to use as a shroud, and some coins, to make rings for his daughters.
 As Reyyan was leaving, however, al-Rida called to him, "Do you not want one of my shirts to keep as your shroud?
 And would you not like some pieces of money for rings for your daughters?"
 Reyyan left after al-Rida fulfilled his wishes.

-Ibn Hibban a hadith scholar, writes in his work, Al-Thiqat, that he would frequently visit Imam Reza shrine and by praying over the grave of the Imam, the problems or difficulties he was facing would be resolved, and he had experienced this many times.
-Al-Hakim al-Nishapuri quoted Muhammad ibn Ali ibn Sahl, a jurist known as Masarjisi (d.
-384), as saying that no problem in religious or worldly matters arose for me unless I sought out the grave of Ali ibn Musa and prayed there, and that problem and need were resolved.
+The Sunni scholar Ibn Hibban writes in his work, Al-Thiqat, that he would frequently visit the Imam Reza Shrine and by praying over his grave, the problems or difficulties he was facing would be resolved, and he had experienced this many times.
+The Sunni scholar Al-Hakim al-Nishapuri says that no problem in religious or worldly matters arose for him unless he sought out the grave of Ali al-Rida and prayed there, and that problem and need were resolved.
+Some of the foremost Sunni scholars, such as Ibn Hajar al-Asqalani and Ibn al-Najjar, highly praise the Imam's knowledge.